-I am currently a third-year PhD student in Linguistics at MIT.
+I am currently a fourth-year PhD student in Linguistics at MIT.
 Before arriving at MIT, I got my B.A. in Linguistics at Harvard College, where I graduated summa cum laude with a thesis on scalar implicature supervised by Kathryn Davidson.

 I pronounce my name as /dʒoʊ.æ.nə ɒl.stɑt/.
 The first syllable in my last name should be identical to the word all, however you pronounce it.